 If it stays on, have the system checked, especially if you drive in rain or slippery conditions.

-Why Ignoring Warning Lights Is Risky
+Why Ignoring Warning Lights Is Risky?

 Many Honda owners continue driving with warning lights on because the car still feels fine.
 But these lights often indicate early-stage problems.